JJHPhoto/portfolio/README.md

 I also made the mistake of not being in mobile mode when I was viewing my code in the browser.
 I really need to start from that position and see what needs to be changed once I switch to desktop mode.
 To quote the phrase that I've kept on the website: "一天比一天".
 Better today than yesterday.
 Which I know is true, its just sometimes hard to see.

 The next thing I did was select two projects that I had done well in.
-One of the projects doesn't have a live link and I made a note of that.....
+One of the projects doesn't have a live link and I made a note of that.
+The other was my first project using local storage.

 I chose to not put my phone number on my portfolio.
 I am very hesitant to post my phone number in public places.
 If that is an issue, I am willing to be convinced otherwise.
 However, I'm already getting a fair number of fake calls and texts.
 I'd rather not add to the list.

-The last bit was to make sure my Github and LinkedIn were....
+The last bit was to make sure my Github and LinkedIn were up to date.
+I'm hesitant to change my LinkedIn too much.
+I had hoped to connect with someone from Career Services to figure out how to advertise myself there, but haven't had much feedback from Career Services.

-- Downloadabl PDF of resume
-- Screenshots of deployed application
-- Change header image & title font & background color

-## Github updates

-- Bio

-## Update Resume (is this my portfolio?)

-- for the job I want (melding both photo & web dev.)
-- name, phone number (sigh), professional email address, links to linkedIn port & github
-- technical skills section with all programing languages and technologies (software?) listed

-## LinkedIn Updates

-- bio
-- Github and port links

 ## Resources